-"La Cueva de las Maravillas," better known to tourists as the Cave of Miracles or Cave of Wonders, is a historic site in La Romana featuring ancient Dominican history in the form of Taino Indian cave paintings.
+"La Cueva de las Maravillas," better known to tourists as the Cave of Miracles or Cave of Wonders, is a historic site in La Romana.
+The cave features ancient Dominican history in the form of Taino Indian cave paintings.
 These gigantic caves are a must-see if you’re visiting the Dominican Republic and into being immersed in history, nature, and a touch of mystery.

 - Address: La Romana Highway, La Romana

-- Other amenities: Clean restrooms, gift shop, museum, cafeteria
+- Other amenities: Clean restrooms, gift shop, museum, and cafeteria

 - Awe-inspiring sights far below ground, viewable from well-lit paths

 - Cave drawings are a fascinating thing to see up close and personal

 - Small groups for intimate touring experience

 - Long walks on stairs, not for the frail or infirm